Ben Wu (entertainer)

 Ben Wu (吳思賢 (Wú Sī Xián); born 5 January 1991), also known as Wu SzuShien, is a Taiwanese singer, actor and television host.

 Career

 2007–2013: Early beginnings

-In 2007, Ben Wu participated in the variety program, Diamond Club (鑽石夜總會), as the dance club president of Taipei Municipal Jianguo High School.
+In 2007, Ben Wu participated in the variety program, Diamond Club, as the dance club president of Taipei Municipal Jianguo High School.

-On 22 February 2008, he became a fixed cast member of the variety show, Mo Fang Bang Bang Tang (模范棒棒堂).
+On 22 February 2008, he became a fixed cast member of the variety show, Mo Fang Bang Bang Tang.
 His last episode aired on 24 December 2008.

-In 2010, Wu signed with A Legend Star Entertainment Corp (傳奇星娛樂) as one of their artists.
+In 2010, Wu signed with A Legend Star Entertainment Corpas one of their artists.

 2013–2014: Army hiatus, debut as singer

 In May 2013, he enlisted into the army and was discharged in 2014.

 After his discharge, Wu signed with music label Wonderful Music Co.
 Ltd. and debuted as a singer with the album, The Best...? in 2014.

 2015–present: Debut as an actor, release of first EP "Hide and Seek"

 In 2015, Wu made his debut as an actor in the SETTV drama, Love Cuisine as one of the supporting male leads.
 Due to his role in the show, he was awarded with the Best Potential Award during the Sanlih Drama Awards in 2015.
 He was also nominated for Best Newcomer in A Television Series Award during the 51st Golden Bell Awards.

 On 30 May 2016, he released his first EP "Hide and Seek".
 In the same year, Wu starred as the male lead in the web-drama I Like You, You Know?.

 In 2017, Wu starred as the second male lead in the SETTV drama, The Perfect Match.

 In 2018, he starred as the male lead in the SETTV drama, Iron Ladies, along with co-star Aviis Zhong.
 Two of his songs became the opening and closing OST for the show.

 In addition, his upcoming drama, Love and 3.14159 is set to air on 22 July 2018.